BLOG

 Book a 20-Minute Review →

 In practice, identifying the binding constraint requires mapping the delivery sequence from customer commitment to completed delivery and locating where work accumulates, stalls, or re-enters the process.
 That accumulation point is the constraint.
 It is almost always either a handoff point where information transfers incompletely, a decision point where authority is unclear, or a quality checkpoint where acceptance criteria were never defined.
 Each has a different systematization approach, but all three are process architecture problems, not people problems, and all three are solvable before the next hiring cycle.
+Diagnosing that binding constraint and rebuilding the workflow around it is the core of operational efficiency consulting, done inside the operation rather than delivered as a report.

 The Framework: Growth-Enabling Process Architecture